cbrake/goreact/README.md

 * install Visual Studio Code under Linux (https://code.visualstudio.com/)
 * install Go extension: Ctrl+P, then enter "ext install Go"
-* install elm extension: Ctrl+P, then enter "ext install elm"

-Visual Studio is configured to auto-format Go and Elm code automatically when saved.
+Visual Studio is configured to auto-format Go and Javascript code automatically when saved.
 This helps keep code clean looking and consistent.
-Note, the elm option to auto-format on save is set in .vscode/settings.json.

 VS Code also has an integrated terminal that will allow you to run the app\_build from within your editor.